Sebastian-/Log-Analysis/README.md

 ## Setup and Usage

-Run the following command to setup the database.
+Run the following command to setup the database:

 `psql -d news -f newsdata.sql`

-Create the required views then call.
+Create the required views and then call:

 `python log-analysis.py`

 ## Required Views

-These two views should be created before running the script.
+These two views should be created before running the script:

 ```sql
 CREATE OR REPLACE VIEW err AS